A lot or a little?

 The combat's fun, but so is simply exploring the lushly drawn and colorful natural world, which feels alive and dynamic thanks to Ori's ability to alter it to reach new areas, such as controlling water levels with levers.
 It's big enough that you're bound to feel lost from time to time, especially at the start, but the in-game map is well designed and highly useful.
 It's a terrific complement to the story's emotional, environment-focused themes, and does fine work in helping us care not just about becoming skilled players, but also about the characters and their predicaments.
 The occasional mild technical issue lightly mars the experience -- such as a few hitches in the frame rate that resulted in missed button taps here and there -- but this seems like a small blemish on an otherwise wonderfully entertaining and fulfilling gaming experience.
 Ori and the Will of the Wisps is side-scrolling gaming at its best.

 Talk to your kids about ...

 Families can talk about using media to teach empathy.
-Ori and the Will of the Wisp tries hard to rouse feelings of sympathy for the creatures of the forest -- especially the owl Ku -- within the player, but does playing the game make you think more about the plight of our environment and the animals within it?
+Ori and the Will of the Wisps tries hard to rouse feelings of sympathy for the creatures of the forest -- especially the owl Ku -- within the player.
+Does playing the game make you think more about the plight of our environment and the animals within it?

 How might the world and our society change if everyone began seriously considering the effects of their everyday actions on the rest of the population and the environment?